Electronic and structural properties of Rh- and Pd-based kagome layered shandites from first principles: First-principles calculations

 In the case of hole doping, a soft acoustic mode with symmetry $L_1^+$ appears near $x \approx 0.15$ and $x \approx 0.25$, with an intermediate stable region.
 These instabilities occur at around the same doping level where the electronic states $F_1^+$ and $L_2^+$, respectively, cross the Fermi level.
 As in the previous cases, the Lindhard function remains nearly featureless and exhibits no enhancements near these doping levels.
 Hydrostatic pressure also leads to soft modes, with both an $L_1^+$ and an $F_2^+$ mode becoming soft near 2 GPa and 4 GPa, respectively.
 As with doping, these instabilities are concomitant with states at F and L crossing the Fermi level while the Lindhard function remains featureless.
 Differently from the case of \RhTlS{}, the two unstable phonon modes do not experience significant changes after becoming unstable, and they distort the kagome lattice as shown in Figs.~\ref{fig:PdSnSe}(g) and (h).
+As the low-lying mode at F transforms as $F_2^+$, this corresponds to case (ii) in Sec.~\ref{sec:phenomenology}.

 To further probe the interplay between the structural and electronic degrees of freedom, we performed the above calculations at different electronic smearing temperatures.
 The results are shown in Fig.~\ref{fig:ElecTemp_PdSnSe}.
 As the electronic smearing temperature is increased, the instability under hole doping disappears, thus indicating that the electrons themselves play a role in driving the structural instability [Fig.~\ref{fig:ElecTemp_PdSnSe}(a)], despite the fact that the Lindhard function exhibits no peaks near the relevant high symmetry points.
+Once again, this is in line with the results of Ref.~\cite{Johannes2008Fermi}, indicating that the electron-phonon coupling is playing an important role.
 The instability under pressure shows a noticeable dependence on the smearing temperature only at low temperatures [Fig.~\ref{fig:ElecTemp_PdSnSe}(b)].
 This behavior contrasts with that of \RhSnSe{}, shown in Fig.~\ref{fig:ElecTemp_RhSnSe}, and suggests that hydrostatic pressure may partially stabilize the structural instability compared to the hole-doped case, possibly suggesting that a different mechanism is at play.